Diseases and conditions

 a) Duchenne Muscular Dystrophy (DMD):

 It mainly affects boys and becomes apparent during early childhood.
-It is caused by a mutation in the dystrophin gene, which leads to the absence or deficiency of the dystrophin protein.
-Symptoms include progressive muscle weakness, difficulty walking, delayed motor milestones, and eventual loss of ambulation.
+A mutation in the dystrophin gene causes this condition.
+This leads to the absence or deficiency of the dystrophin protein.
+Symptoms include progressive muscle weakness, difficulty walking, and eventual loss of ambulation.

 b) Becker Muscular Dystrophy (BMD):

 BMD is similar to DMD but progresses at a slower rate and with milder symptoms.
-A dystrophin gene mutation also causes it, but in this case, the protein is present in reduced amounts.
-Symptoms often manifest during adolescence or early adulthood and include muscle weakness, difficulty with mobility, and potential heart-related complications.
+A dystrophin gene mutation also causes it, but in this case, the protein is in reduced amounts.
+Symptoms often manifest during adolescence: include muscle weakness, difficulty with mobility, and potential heart-related complications.

 c) Myotonic Muscular Dystrophy (MMD):

 MMD is the most common form of adult-onset type.
 It is characterized by prolonged muscle contractions (myotonia) and muscle weakness.
-Individuals with MMD may experience symptoms such as muscle stiffness, difficulty releasing a grip, heart abnormalities, and problems with vision and cognition.
+Symptoms include muscle stiffness, difficulty releasing a grip, heart abnormalities, and problems with vision and cognition.

 Causes and Genetics: